 - NCCEH and NCCMT workshop on evidence-informed decision making

 Join the NCCEH Journal Club!
 We meet via teleconference every two months for an hour (Continuing Education Credits: 2.0 PDHs).
 Sessions are held in English with some capacity to handle French questions.
-At our next session on January 30, we will examine a study investigating food worker hand washing practices.
+At our next session on May 22, we will examine a study investigating the relationship between exposure to cyanobacteria and health symptoms.
 Contact us for further information.